Raif Dizdarević

-Raif Dizdarević (born 9 December 1926) is a Bosnian politician who served as Yugoslavia's first Bosniak president of the Presidency from 1988 until 1989.
+Raif Dizdarević (born 9 December 1926) is a Bosnian politician who served as Yugoslavia's first Bosniak president of the Presidency from 1988 to 1989.
 He participated in the armed resistance as a Yugoslav Partisan during World War II.
-Didzarević also served as President of the Presidency of SR Bosnia and Herzegovina and as Minister of Foreign Affairs.
+Dizdarević also served as President of the Presidency of SR Bosnia and Herzegovina and as Minister of Foreign Affairs.
+He is the brother of Zija Dizdarević.

 Early life

 Dizdarević was born into a Bosniak Muslim family in 1926, but became and remained an atheist after entering school.

 Political career

-After the war, as a member of the Communist Party Dizdarević was elevated into high political functions.
-From 1945 he was a member of the State Security Administration.
+After the war, as a member of the Communist Party, Dizdarević was elevated into high political functions.
+From 1945, he was a member of the State Security Administration.
 As a diplomat, he served in embassies in Bulgaria (1951–1954), the Soviet Union (1956–1959), and Czechoslovakia (1963–1967).

 Dizdarević was an assistant Federal Secretary of Foreign Affairs, with Miloš Minić being the Minister.
 From April 1978 until April 1982, he was the President of the Presidency of SR Bosnia and Herzegovina, after which he served as President of the Federal Assembly of Yugoslavia.

 From 15 May 1984 until 30 December 1987, Dizdarević was the Minister of Foreign Affairs.
 On 15 May 1988, he became President of the Presidency of Yugoslavia, following the resignation of Hamdija Pozderac.
 During Dizdarević's time as head of state, Yugoslavia had a foreign debt of over US$21 billion and an annual inflation rate of 217 percent.
 In March 1989, Dizdarević had to cancel a foreign trip to Brazil, Uruguay and Senegal amid unrest in the Albanian-majority province of Kosovo.